Filibuster (military): Filibusters and freemasonry

 Several well-known figures in filibusterism were also Freemasons and this organization played a major role within the hierarchy of the filibusters.
-Narciso López and José Gonzales of the Cuban expedition were both Freemasons.
+Narciso López and Ambrosio José Gonzales of the Cuban expedition were both Freemasons.
 Other Freemasons who took part in filibustering came from Louisiana and were involved with the 1810 incursion into West Florida.
 Later in 1836 Freemasons were involved in the Texas Revolution.
 These included Stephen F. Austin, Mirabeau Buonaparte Lamar, and David Crockett among others.
 Freemasons from New Orleans had helped in planning the conquest of Texas.
 Several lodges were an important element of the filibusters, contributing many men to the cause of expansionism.
 Part of the Masonic emphasis was that members should support their country's freedoms.

-During the period when Narciso López was planning his expedition to Cuba the Havana Club, founded in 1848 by Cuban Freemasons, had endorsed the idea of inviting a filibuster expedition to Cuba in order to overthrow the colonial Spanish and free the island.
+During the period when Narciso López was planning his expedition to Cuba the Havana Club, founded in 1848 by Cuban Freemasons, had endorsed the idea of inviting a filibuster expedition to Cuba to overthrow the colonial Spanish and free the island.
 The flag that López and others designed for their expedition had masonic emblems built into it.
 These included representations of the Mason's triangular apron.
 The Star of Texas was included to represent the five points of the fellowship of the Masons.
 This flag was adopted as the Cuban national flag fifty-two years after López's failed adventure.

 Other filibustering Freemasons of note included Chatham Roberdeau Wheat and Theodore O'Hara the poet.
-They came from an extensive network of lodges in the Southern U.S. such as Soloman's Lodge No. 20 in Jacksonville and Marion Lodge No. 19 in Ocala.
+They came from an extensive network of lodges in the Southern U.S. such as Solomon's Lodge No. 20 in Jacksonville and Marion Lodge No. 19 in Ocala.
 The reach of the Masons was wide and helpful.
-On arriving at John Hardee Dilworth's estate, Jose Gonzales used Freemasonry symbols, which prevented him from being arrested as Dilworth was also a Mason and had been told by presidential order to arrest Gonzales.
+On arriving at John Hardee Dilworth's estate, Ambrosio Jose Gonzales used Freemasonry symbols, which prevented him from being arrested as Dilworth was also a Mason and had been told by presidential order to arrest Gonzales.

 "Major F. P. Hann" hoax

 The Frank Hann letters were a series of hoax letters published in 1895, purported to be written by a "Major F. P. Hann", who claimed to be an American filibuster fighting against the Spanish colonial rule of Cuba.
 Hann wrote a fake account of his supposed experiences in the Cuban War of Independence, detailing accounts of battles and operations that took place as well as commenting on the political situation within the country.

-The real Frank Hann, a twenty-year-old man who lived in Gainesville, Florida, used the pseudonym "Anderfer" in order to release the letters he forged, acting as a medium for the letters written by "Major Hann".
+The real Frank Hann, a twenty-year-old man who lived in Gainesville, Florida, used the pseudonym "Anderfer" to release the letters he forged, acting as a medium for the letters written by "Major Hann".
 He used the hoax to raise his own profile in the U.S. as a war hero, while also attempting to garner support for filibuster missions in Cuba.

 The episode draws attention to the influence of the media and yellow journalism on American sentiment towards foreign affairs during the period.